Privacy And Data Breaches

 The most common causes of a data or privacy breach are weak or stolen passwords, or when companies use software or cloud-based applications with bugs that hackers use to break into the system.

 Sometimes employees download software that is malware in disguise.
-Least common, but still serious, disgruntled employees may steal and then sell coworkers’ personal information.
+Less common, but still serious, disgruntled employees may steal and then sell coworkers’ personal information.

 How To Protect Your Information After A Data Breach

-If you received a data breach notification letter, here are some steps you can take to safeguard your identity.
+If you received a data breach notification letter, it is crucial to understand what evidence you need for a successful data breach lawsuit.
+Below are some steps you can take to safeguard your identity.

 - Check your credit report: You can get one for free from annualcreditreport.com.
 Notify Equifax, Experian, and TransUnion to ask them to place a fraud alert on your accounts.